 In some playoff leagues, the draft is similar to the regular season.
 They may support snake-style drafts or strictly auction drafts, where every team ends up with a unique set of players.

 You should also consider adjusting your typical draft strategy for playoff leagues.
-For instance, you may not want the top player overall, but rather the best player on the team that you think will go the deepest in the playoffs (more on that later).
+For instance, you may not want the top player overall, but rather the best player on the fantasy team that you think will go the deepest in the playoffs (more on that later).

 Find the postseason league that fits your goals

 Some playoff leagues use small, eight to twelve-team leagues.
 Others create massive, winner-take-all pools that pit thousands of players against each other in a fight for ultimate dominance (and sometimes, big cash payouts).

 The bigger the league or pool, the harder it will be to finish with cash in hand.
 But a large league size is also an indicator of a substantial prize at the top.

 If pride is your goal, a free playoff league will likely fit the bill.
 But for those looking for a pot of gold, you’ll have to pony up some green in a paid league.